Meet our Board

 "Water is everything"

-John is a newcomer to SMBSA, but has lived in the area for twelve years, with spectacular views of the whole bay at home.
+John has lived in the area for over twelve years, with spectacular views of the whole bay at home.
 He has had a long career in research and teaching in environmental - especially aquatic - sciences.
 Among his interesting jobs were: four months sailing around the North Atlantic on a Tall Ship training programme and leading a Canadian Arctic conservation study for WWF Canada.
 Retired now - no less than six times, from various university, international and national organizations - he never seemed to get it right.
 He has been fortunate that people keep asking him to do things!

 John was born and completed his education in Britain before coming to Canada.
 Always interested in how things function and interact in the environment, he is now keen to apply his knowledge and skills at a more regional level.
 A reluctant terrestrial being, he sails his own boat during the summer, and races as a crew, every Tuesday evening.